jackmcnulty/mc-challenges-plugin/README.md

 4. Push the changes to your fork.
 Please be sure to include thourough documentation and tests.
 5. Open a pull request.

+If you have an idea for a challenge that should be implemented, describe it in great detail in a GitHub issue and label it with the challenge label.

 ### Support

 For issues, bugs, and feature requests, open a GitHub issue.
 For direct assistance, contact the repository owner.